 The confusion of dementia can put a senior in situations they themselves don’t recall entering or don’t realize can be dangerous.
 As a caretaker for these patients, it’s incredibly important to keep a watchful eye on them and what they’re doing.
 This can prevent accidents that could threaten the safety and even the life of the senior.

 With the many, many duties a caretaker’s job encompasses, you may worry about forgetting something.
 A caretaking checklist can really come in handy for this.
 If you browse around online, you’ll find countless checklist templates you can use.
 We like this one, which we saw on Pinterest.

 This checklist has a list of activities for the senior, such as driving, paying bills, doing housework, walking and climbing stairs, eating, and personal hygiene.
 Then, you check off how well the senior can do these activities as well as whether they’re doing them.

 Other checklists, such as this one, focus more on eating and bathroom needs.
 You’d mark down each time a senior goes to the bathroom, how many times they woke up at night, what times they ate, and when.

 Whether you use a template like the two above or you come up with your own, a checklist not only makes your job easier, but it lets you track your senior’s health accurately.

 A caretaker’s job is never done.
-Whether a paid professional or an adult child is stepping into the role, caretakers assist with a senior’s hygiene, health, transportation, finances, eating, and the state of the home.
-While this is one of the hardest jobs out there, a caretaker can make a huge, positive impact on the life of a senior.
+Whether a paid professional or adult children stepping into a home caregiver role, caretakers assist with a senior’s care needs.
+These can include helping with daily tasks like hygiene, health, transportation, finances, medication reminders, food preparation and eating, and the care / cleanliness of the home.
+While this is one of the hardest jobs out there, a caretaker can make a huge, positive difference in the life of older people.
 That makes it all worth it.